asu-trans-ai-lab/grid2demand/README.md

 **Step 2: Execute OSM2GMNS to get network files in GMNS format**

-Open the Python IDE such as Pycharm for a typical configuration.
-Then, use OSM2GMNS to convert *map. osm* file in OSM format into a network file in GMNS format.
+Open the Python IDE, such as Pycharm, for a typical configuration.
+Then, use OSM2GMNS to convert the *map.osm* file in OSM format into a network file in GMNS format.

 Notes: User guide for osm2gmns can be found at